strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Actix's Rusty startup times are barely visible in the graph as they take 1--2 ms, basically the time it takes to HTTP-ping Elasticsearch.
-Such single-digit-millisecond startups allow for deploying on platforms like Google Clud Run, which [aggressively scale instances down to zero](https://cloud.google.com/run/docs/about-instance-autoscaling) and may start them only after receiving a request.
+Such single-digit-millisecond startups allow for deploying on platforms like Google Cloud Run, which [aggressively scale instances down to zero](https://cloud.google.com/run/docs/about-instance-autoscaling) and may start them only after receiving a request.

-In Java world, [technologies like GraalVM may overcome the JVM limitation](https://medium.com/graalvm/lightweight-cloud-native-java-applications-35d56bc45673) eventually.
+In the Java world, [technologies like GraalVM may overcome the JVM limitation](https://medium.com/graalvm/lightweight-cloud-native-java-applications-35d56bc45673) eventually.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/errors_vs_connections.svg" />